Skip to main content

 • A complete dental school application must be first submitted for the University of Utah School of Dentistry via AADSAS.
 For more information, please visit the DDS admissions section of our website

 • While there is no minimum GPA required for PRE-CAP, admission to the School of Dentistry requires a 3.00 GPA average on at least the last 60 credit hours of coursework.
+Coursework completed during PRE-CAP counts towards this GPA minimum.

 • Students must enter the program with a bachelor's degree from a regionally-accredited institution in the United States and Canada.